 The Greatest Bar Fight in History: Mongo vs. the Bruiser

-Everything about that night went wrong in a hurry, and Alex Karras (who would famously play Mongo in Blazing Saddles a decade later) admitted that he should have known better.
+Everything about that night went wrong in a hurry, and Alex Karras (Mongo in Blazing Saddles) admitted that he should have known better.

 He shouldn’t have put any money down on football games.
 He shouldn’t have gotten in so tightly with the Butiscaris brothers and discussed buying into their place in Detroit, the Lindell Bar.
 He shouldn’t have agreed to work as a kind of celebrity bartender.